-If documentation is determined by the provider to be insufficient to support the diagnosis and treatment, the student must be evaluated with formal diagnostic testing as above, either by UHS Mental Health or an external psychologist before medications will be prescribed by UHS providers.
+If documentation is determined by the provider to be insufficient to support the diagnosis and ongoing treatment of ADHD, the student must complete a formal diagnostic assessment as described above, before medications will be prescribed by UHS providers.

 1. Patient and provider must sign the Controlled Medication Agreement (PDF) before receiving any prescriptions.